lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-1.md

 {{< tip >}}
 Decide if you want to apply i18n in code first or locale files first.
-Define if the keys should be extracted from the codebase or if the locales files are updated first and then the keys applied to the codebase.
+Define if the keys should be extracted from the codebase or if the locale files are updated first and then the keys applied to the codebase.
 {{< /tip >}}

 ## Design